Laurel House, Inc. announces the opening of the 4th annual Social Work Racial Equity Scholarship Award.

 About Laurel House, Inc. and www.rtor.org

-Laurel House and www.rtor.org are committed to the advancement of racial equity and social justice, and to making mental health services accessible to all.
+Laurel House and www.rtor.org are committed to the advancement of racial equity and social justice and to making mental health services accessible to all.

 What else is Laurel House doing to help employees succeed as mental health care professionals?

-We provide onsite internships for our employees who are in graduate school working on a Master’s degree in Social Work or Mental Health Counseling and having difficulty locating an internship that accommodates their schedules.
+We provide onsite internships for our employees who are in graduate school working on a Master’s degree in Social Work and having difficulty locating an internship that accommodates their schedules.
 To give the employees qualifying experience in different departments, we provide supervision from a different LCSW supervisor.
+We provide free onsite supervision for licensure, including paying for external resources for licensure if we do not have sufficient staffing available for all candidates.